Skip to content

 A personal injury lawyer can:

-For example, when John was injured by a drunk driver, his attorney was able to obtain testimony from his therapist about his severe PTSD, which significantly boosted his compensation for emotional distress beyond what John could have achieved on his own.
+For example, when A drunk driver injured john, his attorney was able to obtain testimony from his therapist about his severe PTSD, which significantly boosted his compensation for emotional distress beyond what John could have achieved on his own.

 The guidance of a skilled attorney ensures that all aspects of the victim’s suffering are accounted for and presented compellingly to the responsible parties or the court.